mbrugger/timetracking/README.md

 Features
 ---
 - Easy to install ruby on rails application
-- Comfortable tracking of working hours of employees
+- Comfortable tracking of working hours for employees
-- Integrated Leave days management
+- Integrated leave days/holidays management
 - Create reports on a monthly basis
 - Automatic reminders for missing/incomplete time entries
 - Complies with austrian legal requirements (still working on this one)
 - Usable on mobile browsers thanks to [bootstrap](http://getbootstrap.com)
+- REST API to develop your own mobile tracking application (already in work by one of my colleagues)

-Installation
+Installation instructions
 ---
 - coming soon